State Superintendent of Public Instruction

 Dr. Evers began his career in 1976 as an educator in Tomah and has served Wisconsin students, parents, and citizens as an education leader at every level — principal, school district administrator, CESA administrator, and deputy state superintendent — before his election to the state's highest educational post.

 Born and raised in Plymouth, Wisconsin, Dr. Evers graduated from Plymouth High School and earned his bachelor's, master's, and doctoral degree in educational administration from the University of Wisconsin-Madison.
 Dr. Evers is married to his high school sweetheart, Kathy, an educator.
-They are parents of three adult children, all public school graduates, and have six grandchildren.
+They are parents of three adult children, all public school graduates, and have seven grandchildren.